Acer521/Veritas/src/site/notes/Veritas Publishing/Punctuation and Style.md

 > <u>Writing and Imagination</u>
 > - Do not inhibit yourself.
 Try to list different metaphors, different objects to focus on, different descriptions, different styles, then decide later.
 Be as ridiculous as possible.

-> [!example] How McCann writes in his novel TransAtlantic using Sentence Fragments
+> [!example]- How McCann writes in his novel TransAtlantic using Sentence Fragments
 >
 > **Describe an object**
 >